Select Page

 Life is short, and time is precious.
 So be selective about who you take with you on your leadership journey.
 Because who you choose to invest in will determine the speed and scope of your impact.

 However, if you invest all of your time with people who aren’t interested in changing at all, the odds are high that you will burn out and see very little return on your investment.
+This is especially important when leading a team or organization.

-I would encourage you to find ways to balance your investments in people so that you can stay energetically buoyant—so that you can bring your best self to work and home.
+I would encourage you to find ways to balance your investments in people so that you can stay energetically “buoyant”—so that you can bring your best self to work and home.

 Turn information into action